About Scoliosis – causes, symptoms, treatment. Information for patients & parents.

 In this type a curve develops because of congenitally abnormal vertebrae.
 This form of curvature is often associated with congenital abnormalities in other body systems such as the heart and kidney.
 Detailed investigation of these children is required.

 A wide variety of diseases and disorders of the central nervous system (brain), nerves and muscles can, but not invariably, result in the development of scoliosis.
 Muscular dystrophy is one such condition in which scoliosis can occur.
+More information on neuromuscular scoliosis.

 This is the term applied to the curvature which frequently develops when there is loss of spinal cord function early in life from disease or disorder, particularly injury (quadriplegia and paraplegia).